This Is Our Story

 Ivan Aivazovsky, Moon Path (1886)

-An interlude is a brief rest, a brief time of calming or reflection.
+An interlude is a brief rest, a time of calming or reflection.
 Take a breath: a new year is just around the corner.

 Real